 Aerospace in Motion

-Co-created and co-produced sector headquarters museum
+A sector headquarters museum and experience

-Redondo Beach, California — Open to the public during business hours, Aerospace in Motion tells the story of the company via a ~3,500 sq. ft. interactive adventure through three distinct wings — past, present, and future.
+Redondo Beach, California — Open to the public during business hours, Aerospace in Motion tells the story of Northrop Grumman via a ~3,500 sq. ft. interactive adventure through three distinct wings — past, present, and future.
 Visitors ranging from girl scout troops to congressional reps. and international diplomats are brought up to speed with what people and technologies formed the company, Northrop Grumman's contributions to today's world, and where the company is headed looking forward.
 Using chronological timelines, models, videos, actual space hardware, video games and interactive media walls, the museum effectively places Northrop Grumman's technology in context before guests are whisked off to tour any of the various aircraft or spacecraft assemblies within Northrop Grumman's Southern California plants.

 Upon entering the sector headquarters, guests are met by a set of chrome art deco doors representing the original 1940 building facade of Northrop Aircraft Inc. The doors act as a gathering area to start the tours and hold guests in suspense as our docents set the stage for what they are about to experience.
 Six hanging banners are displayed above the doors featuring the companies that have come together to form Aerospace Systems — Northrop, Grumman, TRW, Radioplane, Ryan, and Scaled Composites.
 We also suspended a quarter-scale model of the Spirit of St. Louis above the entrance — a plane compiled of parts from three of our founding companies and famously piloted by Charles Lindbergh in 1927 as the first solo flight from New York to Paris.
 To compliment the Spirit of St. Louis, we hung Scaled Composites' SpaceshipTwo and WhiteKnight models above the exit as a nod to our future.